 The bean hopper has a rubber seal and fits very snugly so your 9.9oz of coffee beans stay as fresh as possible and the beautifully crafted water reservoir holds a staggering 81 oz of water.
 The whole machine weighs 27lbs, there’s a lot of complex machinery and motors in there adding weight, I can’t think why you’d consider moving this thing around unless you’re moving apartment/house so the weight doesn’t bother me at all.
 I’d be more concerned if it was light.

-The new stainless steel grinder, well new for the Jura Z range, with its automatic adjusting for each coffee is still the reliable high-quality grinder that should last a decade or so of use.
+The new stainless steel grinder, well new for the Jura Z range, with its automatic adjusting for each coffee is still a reliable high-quality grinder that should last a decade or so of use.
 The slightly quieter grinding vs earlier Jura coffee makers is a nice bonus.
-It is also a feature on the Jura Giga 6, but that’s a full $1500 more than even the Z10.
+It is also a feature on the Jura Giga 6, but that’s a full $1500 more than even the Z10 (compare them both, here).

 We love the fact the coffee spouts adjust horizontally as well as vertically.
 Ok so we don’t own any cups that require them to move horizontally but I like that I have the option to do this if I want.

 One other thing to mention is that the Smart Connect is now over wifi instead of a Bluetooth dongle.
 It is also included on the Z10, which it isn’t on many other Jura machines.
 You have to be on the same network as the machine and it only works over 2.4GHz WiFi.
 If you use 5Ghz WiFi, or run things off different networks in your house, its better to get the smart connect Bluetooth dongle and use that.

 You have to manually turn the machine on and run some water through it before making coffee anyway.
 The dream of ordering a coffee from your bed with the machine switched off downstairs is still just a dream sadly.